MicrosoftDocs/architecture-center/docs/solution-ideas/articles/intelligent-apps-using-azure-database-for-mysql-content.md

 The solution also automates the delivery of results from the analysis.
 A connector links Azure Database for MySQL, where the solution stores results, with visualization tools like Power BI.
 These tools display insights from the data in meaningful ways.

-For automation, this architecture uses Functions.
+For automation in the data ingestion stage, this architecture uses Functions.
 This serverless solution offers many benefits:

 - Infrastructure maintenance.
 As an Azure managed service, Functions provides the cloud environment and resources that keep the apps running.
 Instead of managing infrastructure requirements, developers can focus on innovative work that delivers value to the business.
 - Scalability.
 Functions provides compute resources on demand, so function instances scale as needed.
 As requests fall, resources and application instances drop off automatically.